maddenp/nml/README.md

 The correct behavior would be to merge the contents of the two same-named namelists, providing values for both _v_ and _w_.

+##Semicolon as value separator

-- The use of the semicolon as a value separator (in the case where commas, instead of dots, are used to separate the whole and fractional parts of real numbers), is not currently supported.
+The use of the semicolon as a value separator (in COMMA decimal edit mode, rather than POINT decimal edit mode -- see Fortran 2008 standard section 10.10.2), is not currently supported.

 ###Thanks